Generally, you need a standard strip footing, with some simplifications.

 - We recommend the Super level of Insulation for walls & roofs.
 This includes at least 2" (5cm) of closed cell foam insulation, forming a continuous interior air & vapor barrier, and covering all wall/roof/floor intersections.

 Cracking and structural problems in wood & stucco buildings is directly related to moisture and the incompatibility of these two materials: the building's wood frame expands and contracts at a different rate than the stucco exterior.
-The problem is exacerbated by moisture, as the wood will swell and rot.
+The problem is exacerbated by moisture, as the building's wooden structure will swell, rot, and eventually disintegrate.

 Since steel and cement have approximately the same thermal expansion coefficient, we don't have these issues.
-The oldest am‑cor structure is approximately 17 years old, with no reported problems.
+The oldest am‑cor FerroCement structure is approximately 20 years old, with no reported problems.